ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/binary.md

 ### Exporting RawBLOB data

-This format can also be used to export data using `INTO OUTFILE` clause:
+This format can also be used to export data using an `INTO OUTFILE` clause:

 ```sql
 SELECT * FROM images LIMIT 1